apjanke/vscode-octave-hacking/README.md

 # octave-hacking README

-Octave Hacking is an attempt to turn VS Code into a usable IDE for GNU Octave.
+Octave Hacking is an attempt to turn VS Code into a decent IDE for GNU Octave.

 ## Features

-Nothing yet!
+* Syntax highlighting
+* Outline view and code navigation for functions

 ## Extension Settings

-Nothing yet!
+Nothing yet.

 ## Author